Get the Nasty Chemicals Out with DIY Non Toxic Cleaning Recipes

 - Replace chemical-laden personal care and beauty products with products made with natural or food-based ingredients.

 - Replace chemical cleaning products with natural and homemade cleaning products.

 Obviously, no one wants to pollute their home with harmful synthetic chemicals and put their family, children and pets at risk.
 But let’s be clear here: toxic chemicals found in commercial household cleaning supplies can make you sick, and most of the commercial products found on store shelves have them.

 The good news is that rather than buying costly, non-toxic products off the shelf, you can make your own natural cleaners from inexpensive ingredients that you probably already have in your kitchen!

-And DIY Non Toxic Cleaning Recipes offers 50 awesome recipes for homemade, non-toxic cleansers that not only work better than the products you can buy on the shelves, but can be made from scratch at an extremely low cost.
+My favorite book for this is DIY Non Toxic Cleaning Recipes, which offers 50 awesome recipes for homemade, non-toxic cleansers that not only work better than the products you can buy on the shelves, but can be made from scratch at an extremely low cost.

 DIY Non-Toxic Cleaning Recipes

 Whether you want to make your own all-purpose cleaners, dishwashing detergent, tub and tile cleaner, laundry detergent or carpet stain remover, DIY Non Toxic Cleaning Recipes will show you how.

 - Oxygen Bleach

 - Goo and Gunk Remover